puppetlabs/puppet-docs/source/puppet/5.3/tests_smoke.markdown

 {:.concept}
 ## Writing example manifests

-A well-formed Puppet module implements each of its classes or defined types in separate files in its `manifests\` directory.
-Thus, ensuring each class or type has an example manifest results in the `examples\` directory being a mirror image of the `manifests\` directory.
+A well-formed Puppet module implements each of its classes or defined types in separate files in its `/manifests` directory.
+Thus, ensuring each class or type has an example manifest results in the `/examples` directory being a mirror image of the `/manifests` directory.

-Class manifests in the `examples\` directory are typically basic manifests that declare the class, such as `include apache::ssl`.
+Class manifests in the `/examples` directory are typically basic manifests that declare the class, such as `include apache::ssl`.
 For parameterized classes, the example manifest must declare the class with all of its required parameters set.

 For example: